jcy204/ciderPolarity/README.md

 # CIDER Python Package

-CIDER is a Python library used to improve domain-specific sentiment analysis.
+CIDER (Context Informed Dictionary and sEntiment Reasoner) is a Python library used to improve domain-specific sentiment analysis.

 It generates, filters, and substitutes polarities into [VADER](https://github.com/cjhutto/vaderSentiment/).
 The approach taken to generate polarities is taken from [SocialSent](https://github.com/williamleif/socialsent).